Q: How long has SEAS been in business?

 Q: Who would work on the marketing and sale of my property?

 A: SEAS is a relatively small company.
-The two principals work hand in hand on each and every assignment themselves and do not hand the assignment off to assistants or less experienced associates after the listing agreement ink is dry.
+The Managing Member works hand in hand on each and every assignment and does not hand the assignment off to assistants or less experienced associates after the listing agreement ink is dry.
 If we don’t have the time to do a good job for a client on their assignment, we won’t take it.
 We take all inquiries ourselves and perform all the analysis and recommendations ourselves.
-With SEAS, you get the two principals’ undivided attention at all times.
-Please ask for a copy of the SEAS’ principals’ resumes for more information on their experience and abilities.
+With SEAS, you get the Managing Member's undivided attention at all times.
+Please ask for a copy of the SEAS principal's resume for more information on our experience and abilities.

 Q: Who decides the price at which a property is listed?

 A: This is a collaborative process.
 SEAS will perform a market analysis prior to the marketing of a property to ensure both SEAS and the Owner have a good understanding of where the market is and what the most realistic value range for the property looks like.
-If SEAS’ principals and the Owner are not on the same page as far as a property’s market value and a corresponding appropriate list price, we might not choose to proceed with a listing.
-We won’t tell an Owner what they want to hear, instead we’ll tell them what the market data says and what they can expect.
-We only want to present reasonable opportunities to our database of Buyers and the market at large as that is the most likely way we can do a good job for our client.
+If SEAS and the Owner are not on the same page as far as a property’s market value and a corresponding appropriate list price, we might not choose to proceed with a listing.
+We won’t just tell an Owner what they want to hear, instead we’ll tell them what the market data says their property is worth and what they can expect.
+We only want to present reasonable opportunities to our database of Buyers and the market at large as that is the most likely way we can do a good job for our clients.
 We’re retained to sell property, not to simply list it and have it sit on the market for an extended period of time.

 Q: How long might it take to sell my property?

-Q: Has SEAS or its principals ever been the subject of litigation or investigations into wrongdoing in the course of their business?
+Q: Has SEAS or its principal ever been the subject of litigation or investigations into wrongdoing in the course of their business?

 A: Never.
-SEAS principals conduct themselves with the utmost professionalism and adhere to the highest ethical standards.
-Neither the company nor either principal has been engaged in a legal action where the actions or words of the principals have been brought into question.
+SEAS team members conduct themselves with the utmost professionalism and adhere to the highest ethical standards.
+Neither the company nor the Managing Member or other team members have been engaged in a legal action where the actions or words of the principal or other team members have been brought into question.